purin-san/fastfetch/README.md

 You can also get more customization by using the Fastcat theme pack: https://github.com/m3tozz/FastCat

-To use these files you'll need fastfetch and the kitty terminal
+To use these files you'll need fastfetch and the Kitty Terminal.

 ## Files Included